Benjababe/CZ4031-Database-Principles/Project 2/README.md

 ## Running project.py

-A `.env` file is required for setting up connection with the database.
-Ensure it has the following values.
-Ensure DB_NAME is whatever database holds the TPC-H dataset under the `public` schema
+A `.env` file is required for setting up connection with the database with the values below.
+Ensure `DB_NAME` is the database holds the dataset you wish to query and that the `.env` file is in the same directory as `project.py`.

 ```
 DB_NAME=xxx